eccentricOrange/9608-22-PRE-O-N-20/QP, documentation and experimentation/Planning.md

 | NumberInStock | `ARRAY[1:n] OF INTEGER` | The pre-populated array of the number of items in stock |

 ## TASK 1.4
-Write program code to produce a report displaying all the information stored about each item for which the number in stock is below a given level.
+> Write program code to produce a report displaying all the information stored about each item for which the number in stock is below a given level.

-### Solution
 This segment will be planned using pseudocode in the pseudocode file.
 The identifier table is given below.

 | Identifier | Data type | Purpose |